puppyone-ai/Puppys/docs/src/tutorial.md

 #### Game Description

-The *escape room* game is set in a grid-based map where each cell contains one object such as a key, box, wall, or an exit door.
-The agent is self-controlled with the goal to find the correct keys specified in the client (some hidden in boxes) and use them to unlock the door and escape the room.
+The *escape room* game is set on a grid-based map where each cell contains one object, such as a key, box, wall, or an exit door.
+The agent is self-controlled with the goal of finding the correct keys specified in the client (some hidden in boxes) and using them to unlock the door and escape the room.

 ##### Core Mechanics